On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Introduction

 \subsection{Our approach and contribution}

-The solution techniques proposed in \cite{VanParys2020} are applicable whenever the decision-maker has access to complete observations of the cost vector.
-That is, the data set in \cite{VanParys2020} is comprised of $T \in \mathbb{Z}_{>0}$ vectors (of the same size), which are drawn independently from the nominal distribution~$\mathbb{Q}^*$.
-Furthermore, in the recent e-print Sutter~et~al.~\cite{Sutter2020} apply a similar methodology and seek the least conservative prediction and prescription rules in the case when the data set is non-i.i.d. and the original stochastic optimization problem is not necessarily convex in $\mathbb{Q}^*$.

-In this paper we propose another extension of the problem setting in \cite{VanParys2020} with respect to the construction of the data set.
-Specifically, we assume that the number of random observations for particular components of the cost vector $\mathbf{c}$ may vary, i.e., the associated data set is \textit{incomplete}.
-This assumption seems to be relevant in a combinatorial optimization setting, where the historical data can be collected individually for each action in the ground set $A$.
+In this paper we propose another extension of the problem setting in \cite{VanParys2020} with respect to the construction of the training data set.
+The key modeling assumption of our study is that the number of observations for each particular component of the cost vector $\mathbf{c}$ is not necessarily the same and, thus, the overall data set is not complete.
+This assumption can be justified by a number of practical discrete optimization problem settings, in which the components of the cost vector $\mathbf{c}$ are explored not to the same degree.

-For instance, one may consider the shortest path problem in a network, where $A$ is a set of directed arcs and $\mathbf{c}$ is a vector of associated arc costs/travel times.
-The components $c_a$, $a \in A$, can be estimated, e.g., using Bluetooth sensors \cite{Haghani2010, Asudegi2013} or GPS-equipped floating vehicles \cite{Vo2011}.
-In this situation travel time estimates are subject to measurement errors and can be viewed as random observations, but not the ground truth arc travel times.
-Furthermore, the sensors can be placed at predefined nodes in the network and thereby the number of random observations for particular arcs is different by construction.

-Another application of incomplete data sets is motivated in the context of online learning; see, e.g., the study in \cite{Audibert2014} and the references therein.
-More specifically, the decision-maker may collect the data by taking a decision $\mathbf{x} \in X$ and observing the costs associated with this decision, i.e., the costs $c_a$ such that $x_a = 1$.
-In view of the exploration-exploitation trade-off~\cite{Sutton2018}, some of the actions in the resulting data set are observed more often than the others.